FAQ

 How much does it cost to request a transcript?

-For an official transcript, there is a $10 fee plus a $2.42 processing fee for each transcript ordered.
+For an official transcript, there is a $10 fee plus an additional processing fee for each transcript ordered.
 Active students are able to access an unofficial transcript at no cost.
 Former students may only access official transcripts.

 How do I check the status of my transcript request?

-To check the status of your transcript request, please visit Parchment for specific steps on how to view your order’s progress.
+To check the status of your transcript request, please visit the National Student Clearinghouse for specific steps on how to view your order’s progress.

 How long does it take to process a transcript request?